 Examples of surveys we have conducted at night using our UAV include:

 Not only is this a quick and efficient way to detect and cull single animals but groups that split up can be found again quickly and easily by using the thermal imager.
 The percentage of escapees dramatically drops when using this technology.
-Even animals that “freeze” and are traditionally missed in conventional shooting operations, can be detected with thermal assistance.
+Even animals that “freeze” or hide behind light cover and are traditionally missed in conventional shooting operations, can be detected with thermal assistance.